 “Let the wicked forsake his way, and the unrighteous man his thoughts; let him return to the LORD, that He may have compassion on him, and to our God, for He will abundantly pardon.”

-Keep sharing the Truth everywhere.
+Keep sharing the Truth.
+Everywhere.
 The Word never returns void.

-And then I saw this from yet another friend:
+This is from yet another friend:

-Random thought of the day.
+Random Thoughts of the Day

-- “All I knew and all I believed are crumbling images that no longer comfort me.
+Here’s a random link to a movie clip (an all-time great inspirational movie scene!) and a random quote from Tool, “All I knew and all I believed are crumbling images that no longer comfort me.
 I scramble to reach higher ground, some order and sanity, or something to comfort me.”
 I immediately thought in response, “This is a reminder to not put our hopes in unsatisfying things.”

 Pastor Troy Skinner